SolaceSamples/solace-samples-semp/docs/_includes/solaceMessaging.md

 ## Get Solace Messaging

-This tutorial requires access Solace messaging and requires that you know several connectivity properties about your Solace messaging.
+This tutorial requires access Solace Messaging and requires that you know several connectivity properties about your Solace Messaging.
 Specifically you need to know the following:

 <table>
   <tr>